-When you get the itch to change your career, it fast becomes an itch that you just can’t ignore.
+When you get the changing-your-career itch, it fast becomes an itch that you just can’t ignore.
 But even with the greatest urge to do it, changing careers can seem like almost too big a task to accomplish, especially if you currently have a job on rely on that income.
 After all, we all have bills to pay!

 Luckily, the first steps to becoming a copywriter aren’t as hard as you may think.
 There’s no need to quit your job and go all-in.
 I’m not a believer in the “jump and the net will appear” idea.